almita/micb475-team9/README.md

 - Conclusion: go through each analysis and mention what the main finding was
 - Future Directions: good
 - Narrative - we initially thought they would be similiar, we did these tests to take a look, we ended up seeing drastic differences

+### Meeting 11 - 12/Apr/2024
+#### Notes
+- don't worry about figure sizing becuase Evelyn will reformat that
+- move Figure 5 into supplemental
+- discuss in the Manuscript how we would infer RS2 for the mouse dataset
+- change manuscript to RS and then mention RS2 in the limitations